Meenakshi Anoop: Career

-Meenakshi started her acting career with a short film Madhura Nombaram directed by Akhil S Kiran.
+Meenakshi started her acting career with a short film Madhura Nombaram directed by Akhil S. Kiran.

 She made her film debut in Arun Kumar Aravind's 1 by Two (2014), though her scenes were not included in the film.
-She then went on to act in 1000: Oru Note Paranja Katha, Jamna Pyari, and Aana Mayil Ottakam, all of which released in 2015.
+She then went on to act in 1000 – Oru Note Paranja Katha, Jamna Pyari, and Aana Mayil Ottakam, all of which released in 2015.
 She made her breakthrough portraying Fathima (Pathu/Pathumma) in Amar Akbar Anthony (2015).
 International Business Times stated about her performance, "The child artist has been receiving amazing responses from the audience and is undoubtedly loved by everyone for her innocent and natural acting."
 She also received the Asianet Film Award for Best Child Artist for her performance.

-She acted in the Priyadarsan movie Oppam, as Nandhini kutty and signed on to act in upcoming films such as Zacharia Pothen Jeevichirippundu and Kanbathu Poi, the latter of which is a Tamil film.
+She acted in the Priyadarsan movie Oppam, as Nandhini kutty and signed on to act in upcoming films such as Zacharia Pothen Jeevichirippundu.